YvonneChen22/final_project/regression-analysis.md

 | perception_of_corruption     |  8.8312157 | 2.1766502 |  4.0572507 | 0.0003603 |
 | generosity                   |  0.4649207 | 0.9043858 |  0.5140734 | 0.6112343 |

+From 2015 to 2019, in Southern Asian countries, only one variable, “perception of corruption”, exhibited significant p-value (0.0003603) with extremely high coefficient (8.8312157) indicating that among all 6 variables, “perception of corruption” had the largest impact on happiness score.

 \#Multiple linear Regression for Happiness Score Prediction in Sub-Saharan Africa